Advanced Modular Armor Protection: AMAP-EL

 AMAP-EL is a type of electric reactive armour developed by Rheinmetall and IBD.
 It was in development by 2018.
 It uses capacitors to store energy; when the outer layer of the armour is penetrated, the capacitors release the energy, pushing the outer armour layer(s) away.
 This causes the projectile to deflect.
 AMAP-EL is claimed to have an extremely quick reaction time.
 Due to not featuring explosive materials, the possibility of collateral damage is reduced compared to conventional ERA.

 AMAP-IED

 AMAP-IED is designed for the protection of the underbelly and lower hull sides against improvised explosive devices.
-IED strirkes have caused high losses to troops in Afghanistan and Iraq.
+IED strikes have caused high losses to troops in Afghanistan and Iraq.

 Like other AMAP protection solutions.
 AMAP-IED is offered in multi-level concept: the baseline configuration (level 1) is designed to provide protection against explosive blasts, warhead fragmentation and spall from artillery shells, roadside bombs and KE threats.
 It consists of ceramic armour tiles and spall liners.
 The baseline armour can be supplemented by a further armour module (level 2) for horizontal protection against EFPs and rocket-propelled grenades like the RPG-7.